elai296/beauty_bar/README.md

 ## Contributing

-Please feel free to fork from this repository, make pull requests and help improve the game by sending suggestions to elainep926@gmail.com
+Please feel free to fork from this repository, make pull requests and help improve the project by sending suggestions to elainep926@gmail.com

 ## Built With